leontoeides/google_maps/README.md

 an empty body to all requests.
 This API cannot be implemented until the server responds as expected.

+# Feedback

+I would like for you to be successful with your project!
+If this crate is not working for you, doesn't work how you think it should, or if you have requests, or suggestions - please [report them to me](https://github.com/leontoeides/google_maps/issues)!
+I'm not always fast at responding but I will respond.
+Thanks!

 # Changelog

 * 0.4.0: ⚠ **Breaking change**: API keys are no longer passed directly to Google Maps requests.
-Now, a structure containing your API key and several other optional settings is passed instead.
+Now, a structure containing your API key, and several optional settings, is passed instead.
 For example:

 Before:
 ```rust